RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Related work

 \textbf{Video-Text Retrieval} Video-text retrieval (VTR) aims to find the most relevant text based on a video query.
-To retrieve the correct video candidates given a text query, recent works~\cite{clip4clip,x-pool,ts2-net, TokenFlow, xclip_mm, xclip} focus on the cross-modal alignment between the related videos and text samples.
-Most of them can be classified into {coarse-grained} alignment or {fine-grained} alignment.
-The coarse-grained alignment methods mainly leverage the frame-level or video-level visual features to perform alignment between the video and query features.
-Clip4clip~\cite{clip4clip} transfers the image-text knowledge of the CLIP model to the VTR task in a coarse manner.
-X-Pool~\cite{x-pool} designs a cross-modal attention model that performs coarse-grained alignment between a text and the frames of a video.
-TS2-Net~\cite{ts2-net} introduces the token shift and selection transformer to better model video representation in both temporal and spatial dimensions.
-However, the coarse-grained alignment is not suitable for capturing detailed correspondence between texts and videos.
-To overcome this challenge, TokenFlow~\cite{TokenFlow} presents a fine-grained alignment for token-wise similarity calculation.
-X-CLIP~\cite{xclip_mm} adopts multi-grained contrastive learning to boost video-text retrieval performance, covering fine-grained, coarse-grained, and cross-grained contrast.
-Another X-CLIP~\cite{xclip} extends CLIP for general video-language understanding using the Kinetics-600~\cite{k600} dataset.
+To retrieve the correct video candidates given a text query, recent works~\cite{pr6,pr7} focus on the cross-modal alignment between the related videos and text samples.
+To facilitate this alignment, some works leverage pre-trained models such as CLIP as the backbone to obtain rich cross-modal representations.
+For example, Clip4clip~\cite{clip4clip} transfers the image-text knowledge of the CLIP model to the VTR task in a coarse manner.
+To better adapt CLIP to the video domain, X-CLIP~\cite{xclip} extends CLIP for general video-language understanding using the Kinetics-600 dataset.
 In this work, we adopt~\cite{xclip} as our retriever as its training data has no overlap with video captioning datasets.

 \textbf{Retrieval-Augmented Generation} Retrieval-Augmented Generation (RAG) augments the generation ability of language models with retrieved knowledge.
 Generally, the knowledge retrieved is used as a prefix input to the pre-trained language model (PLM), prompting PLM to generate more accurate answers.
 REALM~\cite{realm} employs a latent knowledge retriever to boost language model pre-training, which allows capturing more real-world knowledge in an interpretable manner.
 ORQA~\cite{orqa} pre-trains the retriever with an unsupervised inverse cloze task and learns to retrieve evidence from an open corpus.
 DPR~\cite{DPR} implements a dense embedding retriever to better select candidate contexts using only pairs of questions and answers, without additional pretraining.
 RCG~\cite{rcg} plugs a cross-modal retriever to provide useful hints and employs a dynamic copy-mechanism generator for better generation.
 Recently, with the development of large language models (LLMs), a series of RAG-related LLM approaches are proposed.
 RECOMP~\cite{RECOMP} uses a summarization model to compress retrieved documents into a textual summary before prompting the LLM to generate the output.
 Chen~\textit{et al.} establish the first benchmark to evaluate robustness-related capabilities for retrieval augmented generation of LLMs.
 Asai~\textit{et al.} further introduce a new framework SELF-RAG, which trains an arbitrary LM to generate text with reflection tokens by integrating them as the next token prediction from the expanded model vocabulary.